• HOME

 F

-• FOWT Fixed Offshore Wind Turbine OR Floating Offshore Wind Turbine; this term depends on context.
+• FOWT - Floating Offshore Wind Turbine; Also Fixed Offshore Wind Turbine; this term depends on context.

 • Full Load Hours - A turbine’s AEP divided by its Rated Power.
 The higher the number of full load hours, the higher the turbine’s production